PabloSGN/TuMags_Reduction_Pipeline/README.md

 - Reading a specific image.

-The "image_handler" module incñudes the function: "read_ID".
+The "image_handler" module includes the function: "read_ID".
 Provided with an index of an image returns the Image (2D numpy array) and its header.
 Example of use:
     I, H = image_handler.read_ID("D11-1917")
 Please refer to the function for more info.